Code-Institute-Submissions/MariaHochstoeger-project1/README.md

 - I want to know which languages Dr. Giri speaks.
 - I want to learn about the types of sessions he offers.
 - I want to know how much a session costs.
-- I want to find out whether Dr. Giri specializes in the field which applies to me.
+- I want to find out whether Dr. Giri specializes in the field which I struggle with.
 - I want to see where Dr. Giri is located.
 - I want to be able to get in contact with Dr. Giri in the manner that I choose to.
 - I want to see a mobile-friendly layout and responsive design.